AdmasKebede/InstaSocial/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 - [X] user can like posts
 - [X] user can see other's post
+- [X] user can have a profile picture

 ## Video Walkthrough